Switzerland Property Notebook

 Bern Real Estate Market

-Bern remains the most institutionally driven of Switzerland's prime property markets — the de facto political capital, home to the Swiss federal government, the Swiss National Bank, and a deeply preserved medieval Old Town that holds UNESCO World Heritage status.
-As of Q2 2026, average residential prices in Bern sit at approximately CHF 11,800 per square meter, with prime properties in the historic core and the prestigious neighborhoods along the Aare river commanding meaningful premiums.
+The Bern property market in 2026 remains the most institutionally driven of Switzerland's prime markets.
+Bern is the de facto political capital, home to the Swiss federal government, the Swiss National Bank and a UNESCO World Heritage-listed medieval Old Town.
+Average residential pricing now reads near CHF 11,800 per square metre, with prime stock in the historic core and the prestigious Aare-loop neighbourhoods commanding meaningful premiums.

 The Bern property market today